CHAUDHARYHAMID/3INSHA__INDUSTRIES/README.md

 # Insha Industries

-This is a Next.js project for Insha Industries, a leading manufacturer and supplier of industrial valves.
+Insha Industries ISO 9001:2015 certified company, specializes in manufacturing and trading of industrial valves